How to host a smooth back to school night for families

 - Please put supplies in the appropriate bins.

-- Put your folders and supply box in your cubby.
+- Put your folders and supply boxes in your cubby.

 - Put your binder in a basket.